 E-Max-1000 Side Effects

-Generic Name: vitamin e
+Generic name: vitamin e

 For the Consumer

-Applies to vitamin e: oral capsule, oral capsule liquid filled, oral liquid, oral powder for solution, oral solution, oral tablet, oral tablet chewable
+Applies to vitamin e: oral capsule, oral capsule liquid filled, oral liquid, oral oil, oral solution, oral tablet

 For Healthcare Professionals

 Applies to vitamin e: compounding powder, oral capsule, oral liquid, oral solution, oral tablet, oral tablet chewable, oral and topical oil

 Frequency not reported: Urinary tract infection[Ref]

 1. Mahipal A, Klapman J, Vignesh S, et al. "Pharmacokinetics and saftery of vitamin E a-tocopherol after single and multiple doses in healthy subjects with measurements of vitamin E metabolites."
 Cancer Chemother Pharmacol 78 (2016): 157-65